rogerthat-be/typeorm-seeding/README.md

 ### Configuration

-To enable seeding from the CLI, you must provide a DataSource config, and a SeedingSource config.
+To enable seeding from the CLI, you must provide a DataSource config and SeedingSource config.
-Environment variables will be respected and prioritized.

 ### DataSource Config